dusrdev/ArrowDb/README.md

 Notice that all APIs accept keys as `ReadOnlySpan<char>` to avoid unnecessary allocations.
 This means that if you check for a key by some slice of a string, there is no need to allocate a string just for the lookup.

-Upserting (adding or updating) is done via 6 overloads:
+Upserting (adding or updating, similar to "put") is done via 6 overloads:

 ```csharp
 bool db.Upsert<TValue>(string key, TValue value, JsonTypeInfo<TValue> jsonTypeInfo);